arnabganguly/Kafkaconnect/ConfigureKafkaConnectdistributed1.md

 }
  ```

- - In this section we started **Kafka Connect in Distributed Mode** along side an HDInsight cluster.
+ - In this section we started **Kafka Connect in distributed mode** along side an HDInsight cluster.

- - In the next section we would use Kafka REST API's to start separate connector instances for **Source Tasks** and **Sink Tasks**
+ - In the next section we would use Kafka REST API's to start separate connector instances for running **Source Tasks** and **Sink Tasks**.
- -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1NTY2ODA2MywxNTYzODAxNzEsLTE1OD
+eyJoaXN0b3J5IjpbLTU5MjgzNDY5MSwxNTYzODAxNzEsLTE1OD
 YxMzM5ODAsNDk5MjI2MzEwLDEyNTkxMzIxNDAsLTk0MjA4MjQ2
 NF19
 -->